Thursday, December 30, 2021

 This is Jean

 My mother was given a name at birth that my great aunt did not approve of.
-All these years I assumed that it was because there was a problem with the first name. {I would love to type it, but for some reason my mother is ashamed of it and doesn't know that I have discovered it.
-So for now, I will not publish it.} But it wasn't the first name that my great aunt took issue with...my grandmother had that child, my mother, out of wedlock and initially gave her the last name of her former husband.
+All these years I assumed that it was because there was a problem with the first name.
+But it wasn't the first name that my great aunt took issue with.
+My grandmother had my mother out of wedlock and initially gave her the last name of her former husband.
 My great aunt said, no, you can't do that, it isn't his child.
 To add insult to injury, she talked my grandmother into a new first name as well, re-naming the baby Jeannette.
-Her expression in this photo is accurate for my mother, yet heartbreaking.
+Her expression in this photo was life-long for my mother, yet heartbreaking.
 A solemn child, cold sore on her lip.
 She was pretty cute actually, but probably didn't smile all that much.

-My mother is a child of the depression, granddaughter of a Baptist preacher that referred to her as "the little bastard", a product of a failed relationship, born in 1930.
-But she will tell you she had a great childhood with memories of days spent playing freely in creeks and fields out in the country with an older brother and cousin.
-Its all perspective.
+My mother is a child of the depression, granddaughter of a Baptist preacher that referred to her as "the little bastard", born in 1930.
+She will tell you she had a great childhood with memories of days spent playing freely in creeks and fields out in the country with an older brother and cousin.

 I believe her to be a highly functioning autistic person.